Today I had my graduation party!

 3. As a PR practitioner, I hope to get more visibility for some of the most service-orientated Singaporeans politicians, who are rather low-profile.

-I’d also be working on this blog to deepen its personal branding niche.
+I will also be working hard on IKIGUIDE: Singapore’s first online magazine on personal branding.
 Actually, this personal branding niche is the result of a random idea given by Professor Kirsti Lindberg-Repo when we had coffee together.

 She’s a really cool and smart professor with Aalto Universty, School of Arts, and at Singaporea Management University–you blessed SMU folks!!!
 You folks can consider totally outbidding each other to take her branding courses next year–she’s really great at teaching and helping students remember stuffs effortlessly!
 Prof Kirsti is also the founder of Brand Audit Group and Design Finland 100 is her brainchild.